-The Cattle Industry Fund (CIF) is established by the Primary Industry Funding Schemes (Cattle Industry Fund) Regulations 2015 (the Regulations).
+The Cattle Industry Fund is established by the Primary Industries Funding Schemes (Cattle Industry Fund) Regulations 2015.

-The contribution rate for this fund is outlined in regulation 7 and is as follows:
+The contribution rate for this fund are outlined in regulation 7 and is as follows:

-(Contribution rate \$1.50 per Permanent Identification Device (PID) purchased from an authorised manufacturer or recycler of PIDs. -------------------- ---
+Contribution rate \$1.50 per Permanent Identification Device (PID) purchased from an authorized manufacturer or recycler of PID's. ------------------- --